kovula/.github/profile/README.md

 # KOVULA /

-**KOVULA** is an open space to explore, learn, and shape ideas into dependable tools and robust environments.
+KOVULA is an open space to explore, learn, and shape ideas into dependable tools and robust environments.

-It encourages a practical, no-nonsense mindset — valuing proven solutions over fashionable trends.

-Everything here grows from curiosity, hands-on learning, and the satisfaction of building things that work: explicit, maintainable, and free of distracting complexity.
+The emphasis is on practicality, led by curiosity grounded in experience and a preference for proven approaches.
+Clarity, maintainability and the avoidance of unnecessary complexity are the guiding principles.

-The name has no intended meaning and is pronounced “ko-view-lah” — /ˈkoʊ.vjuː.lə/.
+The name carries no intended meaning and was chosen for being short and free of existing associations.
+It is pronounced “ko-view-lah” — /ˈkoʊ.vjuː.lə/.

 This space collects code, configurations, and tooling used across a set of self-hosted services and personal infrastructure.
-It is a working environment focused on clarity, reliability, and iterative refinement.
+It is a quiet, pragmatic workspace focused on clarity, reliability, and iterative refinement.

-If you find anything useful here, feel free to explore.
-KOVULA is a quiet place to build, experiment, and keep things in good shape — nothing more complicated than necessary.